MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 ## External Requests

-In this tutorial we learn how Misty can access external data from the internet and deliver it back to Misty.
-We write a skill that fetches an audio file from an external resource, saves it to Misty, and plays it immediately.
-To do this, we use the `SendExternalRequest()` command to send a `GET` request to download a sound from [soundbible.com](http://soundbible.com/).
+In this tutorial, we write a skill that fetches an audio file from an external resource, saves the file to Misty, and plays it back through Misty's speakers.
+To do this, we use the `misty.SendExternalRequest()` method to send a `GET` request and download a sound from [soundbible.com](http://soundbible.com/).

 ### Writing the Meta File

 Create a new `.json` meta file for this skill.
-Set the value of `Name` to `"HelloWorld_ExternalRequest"`.
-Use the values in the example to fill out the remaining parameters.
+Copy and paste the code from the example to fill out the parameters.
 Save this file with the name `HelloWorld_ExternalRequest.json`.

 ```JSON
 {